mrWheel/DSMRloggerWS/mkdocs/docs/MITlicense.md

-##MIT License
+## MIT License

-Copyright &copy; 2016 - 2019 Martin Donath
+Copyright &copy; 2018 - 2019 Willem Aandewiel

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in